-If you are an adult who has been diagnosed with Parkinson’s disease, you may be eligible for Social Security disability benefits.
-If you meet the specific criteria provided in the Social Security Administration's medical listing 11.06, Parkinsonian syndrome, you will be granted benefits.
-In order to qualify for benefits under listing 11.06, you will need to show that you experience:
+If you are an adult who has been diagnosed with any kind of parkinsonism, you may be eligible for Social Security disability benefits.
+If you meet the specific criteria provided in the Social Security Administration's disability listing for parkinsonism, listing 11.06, you will be granted benefits.

-If your PD symptoms don't meet the guidelines in the above listing, you could still potentially qualify for benefits under what are referred to as "medical-vocational” guidelines (also called "med-voc" rules).
-In order to receive benefits under the med-voc rules, you will have to show that your condition is severe enough to significantly limit your ability to perform basic work-related activities.
+If your PS symptoms don't meet the guidelines in the above listing, you could still potentially qualify for benefits under what are referred to as "medical-vocational" rules.
+To receive benefits under the medical-vocational rules, you must show that your condition is severe enough to significantly limit your ability to perform basic work-related activities.

-The Social Security Administration (SSA) will review your medical records, your reports of your symptoms, the opinion of your doctor and any consultative examiner (a doctor hired by SSA to evaluate you,) and any other evidence in your claim file.
-You will then be assigned a residual functional capacity (RFC), which is the heaviest classification of work that the SSA feels you are capable of performing (such as sedentary, light, or heavy work.)
-The SSA will then consider your age, level of education, and prior work experience to determine if there are any jobs that you would be able to do on a consistent basis.
+A doctor working for the Social Security Administration (SSA) will review your medical records, your reports of your symptoms, the opinions of your doctor and any consultative examiner (a doctor hired by SSA to evaluate you, if necessary), and any other evidence in your claim file.
+You will then be assigned a physical residual functional capacity (RFC), which is the heaviest classification of work that the SSA feels you can perform (such as sedentary, light, or heavy work.)
+If you have a mental problem from parkinsonism, you will also receive a mental RFC by a psychiatrist or psychologist working for the SSA.

-If you have other physical or mental conditions that impact your ability work, the SSA will also consider those when assigning you an RFC and making this determination.
-In general, if you are over 50, you have a greater chance of being approved for benefits.
+If you have other physical or mental conditions that impact your ability to work, the SSA will also consider those when assigning you an RFC and making this determination.
+If you are over 50, you have a greater chance of being approved for benefits.
 Having less education and having a history of unskilled work can also increase the odds that your application will be approved.
 For more information, see our article on how you can get disability benefits with an RFC.

 To apply for benefits, call the SSA at (800) 772-1213.
 The SSA will make an appointment for you to apply over the phone or at a local SSA office.
 You can also apply online at www.ssa.gov if you are applying for SSDI only (not SSI).
-Once your application is complete, your file will be reviewed by an SSA claims adjudicator as well as by a medical expert hired by the SSA.
-They will request records from your doctors and may contact you for an interview, send you questionnaires to complete, or ask you to attend an examination by a doctor that they hire.
+Once your application is complete, your file will be reviewed by an SSA claims examiner as well as by a doctor specially trained in SSA's medical rules.
+They will request records from your doctors, send you questionnaires to complete, or ask you to attend an examination by a doctor that they hire.
 Once the evidence in your file is complete, a decision will be issued.
 On average this takes four to five months, but it could take much longer.